abhishekkmr031/quiz-game/README.md

 ### TODO's

-- [ ] Design a page wheel game
+- [ ] Design a page wheel game  :- Shekhar
 - [ ] Skip button if user is not avalible
 - [ ] Chnage a question if question is repeat or always give uniq question
-- [ ] Music chnage option and and mute audio option avalible there
+- [ ] Music chnage option and and mute audio option avalible there   :-Ram
-- [ ] Create a page for adding user and questions
+- [ ] Create a page for adding user and questions with good design   :-Abhishek
 - [ ] Create user account page
 - [ ] Write unit test cases for components
 - [x] Create a landing page for game